QuanHoangNgoc/Article-Writing-CS519-Scientific-Research-Methodology-/README.md

 ## Acknowledgements

-I would like to express my deepest gratitude to **[Chi Nguyen](https://youtu.be/McsdCuaP7L0?si=pV67Q9oT2xmwYndA)** for their invaluable video and guidance throughout this project.
+I would like to express my deepest gratitude to **[Chi Nguyen](https://youtu.be/McsdCuaP7L0?si=pV67Q9oT2xmwYndA)** Thank you for your invaluable video and guidance throughout this project.

 ## Feedback